Collect Well 18: How to Talk to an Artist About Their Work

 There is a difference between curiosity and critique.

-Remember, you are entering the artist’s world.
-Approach with respect.
+Remember that you are entering the artist’s world.
+Approach it with respect, openness and care.

 6. Build a Relationship, Not Just a Transaction

-The most fulfilling collecting journeys happen when collectors and artists build ongoing conversations.
+The most fulfilling collecting journeys often grow from ongoing conversations.

 Leave a Reply